-The Hall of the Mirrors is one of the most famous features of Versailles.
+The Hall of the Mirrors is one of the most famous rooms in the Palace of Versailles.

 It was one of the most dazzling displays of wealth in the 17th century and the envy of other European courts.